knash94/seo/README.md

 <a href="https://packagist.org/packages/knash94/seo"><img src="https://poser.pugx.org/knash94/seo/v/stable.svg" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/knash94/seo"><img src="https://poser.pugx.org/knash94/seo/license.svg" alt="License"></a>

 A laravel 5 package that adds the ability to log 404 errors and to action these with redirects via a user interface.
 This has several benefits over creating redirect in a .htaccess (Or your web servers equivalent) as the main laravel application will run and then 404 if a page cannot be found, this is where the package will determine whether there is a redirect available.
 This prevents scenarios where a redirect may be hit before laravel and limiting access to your application.
-On top of this, it gives SEO members the ability to track 404 errors and action them with ease.
+On top of this, it gives SEO members the ability to track 404 errors, tracking where they have come from and then action them with ease.

 ## Installation
 Install the package with composer